 The tallest building in the European Union, The Shard officially opened in July 2012.
 This truly unmissable modern landmark boasts incredible views over London which have to be seen to be believed.
 In addition to having the highest viewing gallery in the capital, The Shard is also home to a number of restaurants, three floors worth in fact, and a five-star hotel.

-Officially 30 St Mary Axe, the magnificent structure known affectionately as The Gherkin is a symbol of modern London and lies in the heart of the financial district.
+Officially 30 St Mary Axe, the magnificent structure known affectionately as The Gherkin is a symbol of modern London lifestyle and it lies at the heart of the financial district.
 Although it is not open to the public, The Gherkin still makes for a fine sight and has rapidly become perhaps the most famous modern building in the capital.
 At over 180 meters in height, this Norman Foster-designed structure is hard to miss.